-Yumin Tan is a Licensed Clinical Social Worker in Providence, RI.
-Her practice focuses on serving trauma survivors and high school and college students of Asian descent to help them as they build emotional resilience, navigate the space between two cultures, discover their unique voice, and develop their own value.
-A native Cantonese and Mandarin speaker, Yumin offers sessions in English, Cantonese and Mandarin Chinese.
+Yumin Tan is a psychotherapist and coach in Providence, RI.
+Her practice focuses on two areas.
+In one area, she works with high school/college students and professionals of Asian descent to help them as they navigate the space between two cultures, discover their unique voice, and develop their own value in their community.
+A native Cantonese and Mandarin speaker, Yumin offers sessions in English, Cantonese, and Mandarin Chinese.

-Yumin's practice approach is highly attuned to the needs of trauma survivors.
-She incorporates Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), and Parent-Child Psychotherapy (CPP) to help clients restore a sense of safety, process traumatic thoughts and feelings, and build skills to decrease anxiety related to difficult life experiences.
+Yumin practices an integrated approach.
+She incorporates Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing Therapy (EMDR).
 Yumin is also a certified yoga and meditation instructor and draws from mindfulness practices to foster healing in both body and mind.